zafeirakopoulos/zafeirakopoulos.github.io/_pages/publications.md

 generating function of $$S$$.

-Obviously, in the case of infinite sets the notion of counting is not valid anymore, although in some cases it is possible that \term{refined counting} is both feasible and useful.
+Obviously, in the case of infinite sets the notion of counting is not valid anymore, although in some cases it is possible that **refined counting** is both feasible and useful.
 For example, if we consider integer partitions, we can formulate the problem of listing all integer partitions, i.e., the set of all finite and non-decreasing